-December 16, 2019 - In June 2019, Canada celebrated for the first time its Filipino Heritage Month following the passage of the motion M-155 by the House of Commons the previous year.
-It is an historical milestone in the lives of over 850,000 Canadians of Filipino heritage, some of whom have been instrumental in this national advocacy, starting with Filipinos in major cities around Canada shaking their political representatives to recognize the contribution of Filipinos in Canada.
+In June 2019, Canada celebrated for the first time it's Filipino Heritage Month following the passage of the motion M-155 by the House of Commons the previous year.
+It is a historical milestone in the lives of over 850,000 Canadians of Filipino heritage, some of whom have been instrumental in this national advocacy, starting with Filipinos in major cities around Canada shaking their political representatives to recognize the contribution of Filipinos in Canada.

 Canadian Filipino Net (CFNet) reported on the festivities all over Canada during this historic month:

 The Philippine Consulate General in Vancouver mounted a food and travel fair in downtown Vancouver.
 Then Minister of Canadian Heritage and Multiculturalism Pablo Rodriguez gave tribute to the Filipino community in the “valuable role they play in creating an open and diverse society.”

 CFNet’s piece Canadian Filipinos celebrate Canada’s first Filipino Heritage Month enumerated a number of various festivities that were held in the provinces of Alberta, Manitoba, British Columbia and Ontario in June.
 Even Prime Minister Justin Trudeau made sure he joined the celebrations in Prime Minister Trudeau marks Filipino Heritage Month with a visit to a Filipino restaurant.